Living Colour: Reunion and subsequent events (2000–present)

 Living Colour re-formed on December 21, 2000, at CBGB as a gig billed "Head>>Fake w/ special guests".
 Head>>Fake was the current drum and bass project headed by Calhoun and Wimbish.
 Glover was on the bill to sing a few songs, and Reid came on after three songs.
 The reunion was followed by the release of the band's fourth studio album, Collideøscope, in 2003, their first album not to chart in the United States, although it was critically praised.
 In 2005, Sony Records released Live from CBGB's, a live album recorded on December 19, 1989, as well as another best-of compilation, Everything Is Possible: The Very Best of Living Colour, with songs from Vivid to Collideøscope.
 On September 22, 2006, Skillings joined the band for the first time in fourteen years when they played at a private party that drummer Jack DeJohnette threw for his wife, Lydia.
 Wimbish could not come back from his base in London to play for the event, so Skillings agreed to take over for the special private event.

 The band performed a week-long European Tour starting on December 12, 2006.
-In May 2007, the band released their first live DVD - On Stage At World Cafe Live.
+In May 2007, the band released their first live DVD – On Stage At World Cafe Live.
 On July 11, 2008, the band performed at the 1980s hard rock-themed Rocklahoma festival at Pryor, Oklahoma.
 Once again, Skillings performed with them in August 2008 for a Black Rock Coalition Band of Gypsys tribute in Harlem.
 They performed "Them Changes" and "Power of Soul".

-On October 25, 2008, MVD Audio and CBGB Records released CBGB OMFUG MASTERS: August 19, 2005 The Bowery Collection, a soundboard collection of songs from the Save CBGB's benefit show.
+On October 25, 2008, MVD Audio and CBGB Records released CBGB OMFUG Masters: August 19, 2005 The Bowery Collection, a soundboard collection of songs from the Save CBGB's benefit show.
 On November 25, 2008, Inakustik and MVD released The Paris Concert, a DVD recorded at New Morning, in Paris, France, during their 2007 European Tour.
 The band released their fifth studio album, The Chair in the Doorway, on September 15, 2009, on Megaforce Records.
-The album sold approximately 2,800 copies in its first week and landed at #161 on the Billboard 200.
+The album sold approximately 2,800 copies in its first week and landed at No. 161 on the Billboard 200.
 This was the band's first album to chart since Stain in 1993.
 The band toured the world in support of the record.